Manage and monitor backed up SAP HANA databases

 Resume protection for an SAP HANA database

 When you stop protection for the SAP HANA database, if you select the Retain Backup Data option, you can later resume protection.
-If you don't retain the backed-up data, you will not be able to resume protection.
+If you don't retain the backed-up data, you can't resume protection.

 To resume protection for an SAP HANA database:

 Open the backup item and select Resume backup.